eojedapilchik/js-01/README.md

-# js-01 Random Quote Generator
+# Random Quote Generator

+## js-01

-Alcides Ojeda
+### Alcides Ojeda

-This is the source code of a website that uses Javascript, CSS and HTML, to create a random quote generator without using API
+This is the source code of a website that uses Javascript, CSS and HTML, to display a random quote without using API

+Quotes are stored in an array object inside script.js file You can add quotes there.